Daleho Irandust: Groningen

 On 31 August 2021, Irandust joined Dutch Eredivisie side FC Groningen, receiving the number 10 jersey after Arjen Robben on a five-year deal for an approximately SEK 3 million transfer fee.
 He made his club debut on 12 September 2021 during the 2021–22 season in an Eredivisie match against Heerenveen at the Euroborg.
 He scored his first goal for the club and provided an assist to Romano Postema on 27 October 2021 in a KNVB Cup match against Helmond Sport.
 Irandust scored his first Eredivisie goal and provided an assist to Jørgen Strand Larsen on 27 November 2021 in a league match against Fortuna Sittard.

 IF Brommapojkarna

 On 27 February 2024, Irandust returned to Sweden with IF Brommapojkarna on a two-year contract.

+Shaanxi Union

+On 20 February 2026, Irandust joined China League One club Shaanxi Union.

 International career

+Irandust has Iranian origins through both parents and was therefore eligible to represent Iran, while through his father, whose Kurdish background connects to communities in Syria and Iraq, he was also eligible to represent Syria or Iraq.
+Having been born and raised in Sweden, Irandust was also eligible to represent Sweden.

 Youth

-Irandust has played for the Sweden U19 national team.
-Due to his Kurdish-Iranian heritage, Irandust was eligible to play for either Sweden or Iran.
+Irandust played for the Sweden U19 national team between 2015 and 2017.
 In June 2017, Irandust reaffirmed his decision to represent Sweden over Iran.

 He was called into the Sweden U21 team on 27 August 2017 for the 2019 UEFA European Under-21 Championship qualification.
 Irandust made his debut for the under-21s on 7 June 2018 with an assist to Carlos Strandberg in a 4–0 win over Malta.
 He was called into the under-21 squad in August 2019 for the start of their 2021 UEFA European Under-21 Championship qualification campaign.
 He provided assists to Pontus Almqvist and Gustav Henriksson in September 2020 during a 3–0 win over Italy.